-The ACD must act in the best interests of the Company and/or the relevant sub-fund when executing decisions to deal on behalf of the Company and/or the relevant sub-fund.
-The ACD's order execution policy sets out the (i) systems and controls that have been put in place and (ii) the factors which the ACD expects the Investment Manager to consider when effecting transactions and placing orders in relation to the Company and/or the relevant sub-fund.
-This policy has been developed in accordance with the ACD's obligations under the FCA Rules to obtain the best possible result for the Company and/or the relevant sub-fund.
+The ACD must act in the best interests of the Company when executing decisions to deal on behalf of the Company.
+The ACD's order execution policy sets out the (i) systems and controls that have been put in place and (ii) the factors which the ACD expects the Investment Manager to consider when effecting transactions and placing orders in relation to the Company.
+This policy has been developed in accordance with the ACD's obligations under the FCA Rules to obtain the best possible result for the Company.